 Graduates in English will:

-- Demonstrate knowledge of American, English, and world literature in an aesthetic, cultural and historical context.
+- Demonstrate knowledge of North American, English, and world literature in an aesthetic, cultural and historical context.

 - Demonstrate knowledge of the history and use of the English language.

-- Demonstrate knowledge of the history and practice of literary criticism.
+- Demonstrate knowledge of the history and practice of literary and cultural criticism.

 - Demonstrate mastery of the above knowledge base at a level suitable for graduate school preparation.

 - Analyze literature using appropriate formal and critical tools.

 - Conduct traditional and digital literary research and present it through oral, written, and/or electronic formats.

 - Develop proficiency in expository, professional, analytical, and/or creative writing, culminating in the design and development of a professional quality senior portfolio.

 - Use reading, writing and critical thinking to integrate faith and ethics with personal identity.